-Holidays on the Balearic Islands
+The Best Hotel Deals on the Balearic Islands from € 52

 With pristine beaches, turquoise waters and a vibrant culture, the Balearic Islands in the Mediterranean Sea are an enchanting destination for travellers.
 Comprising four main islands, each with its own distinct character, this Spanish archipelago offers a wealth of attractions for the beach-loving, the family and the gourmet.
 Explore the highlights of each island, bask in the beauty of their top beaches, engage in family-friendly activities and savour the delicious local cuisine.